Business School Deans have a rather unique job description: Management of a business that teaches both management and business.

 Nohria, who is a specialist in organization behavior and leadership, believes that businessmen have a social mission.
 He hopes that his work will inspire Indian immigrants to use their talent and the opportunities in America.
 As Dean, he has also pledged to improve gender equality.

-Not just Mumbai, Bangalore has also contributed to America’s intellectual capital: Sunil Kumar, 47, who has been appointed for a second term as Dean of Chicago University’s Booth School of Business, was born in India’s Silicon Valley.
+Not just Mumbai, Bangalore has also contributed to America’s intellectual capital: Sunil Kumar, 49 as of 2018, who has been appointed for a second term as Dean of Chicago University’s Booth School of Business, was born in India’s Silicon Valley.

 Kumar earned a BE from the National Institute of Technology Karnataka at Surathkal and a Master’s Degree in Computer Science and Automation from the Indian Institute of Science, Bangalore (IISc.).
 A visiting professor from Illinoi University at the IISc. persuaded him to go to Illinois for his doctorate.
 Kumar did that and earned a PhD in Electrical Engineering (1992-96).
 He then joined the Stanford Graduate School of Business as Assistant Professor for Operations and Information Technology.